Chapter 1: Introduction to Templates

 }

-In this program, a function template named add() is defined.
-However, the template is never instantiated because it is not invoked anywhere within the main() function.
+In this program, a function template named add() is defined but never instantiated.
 Compile the program and generate the binary executable as shown below:

 g++ template_code_generation.cpp -o template_code_generation